wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/american-express/user-guide/about-chargebacks.md

 American Express gives cardholders the right to claim chargebacks for up to 180 days after the purchase.

 For more information, see [Chargebacks](/faq/chargebacks).

+To help reduce chargebacks, see [Displaying your logo in online banking](/payment-methods/credit-and-debit-cards/american-express/user-guide/displaying-your-logo-in-online-banking).